MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Export-Clixml.md

 0000000000000000 70 00 61 00 73 00 73 00 77 00 6F 00 72 00 64 00 p a s s w o r d
 ```

+The output of `Get-Content` in this example has been truncate to focus on the credential information
-Note that the plain text value of the password is stored in the XML file as a Unicode character
+in the XML file.
+Note that the plain text value of the password is stored in the XML file as a
-array as proven by `Format-Hex`.
+Unicode character array as proven by `Format-Hex`.
 So the value is encoded but not encrypted.

 ## PARAMETERS